EduardoZepeda/coffee-bytes-hugo/content/posts/como-medir-las-peticiones-por-segundo-con-locust-en-python/index.en.md

 - Eduardo Zepeda
 ---

-There are quite simple to use tools that allow us to audit the number of requests per second (rps) that a website supports, locust is one of them, it is made in Python and with a minimal configuration allows us to process information and obtain graphs instantly, and in real time, of the behavior of our website.
+There are quite simple to use tools that allow us to audit the number of requests per second (rps) that a website supports, locust is one of them, it is made with Python and with a minimal configuration allows us to process information and obtain graphs instantly, and in real time, of the behavior of our website.

 ## Install locust